Lightning-AI/pytorch-lightning/docs/source-app/workflows/build_command_line_interface/cli_client.rst

         <div class="row">

 .. displayitem::
-   :header: Develop a CLI with server side code only
+   :header: Develop a CLI with server side code only.
-   :description: Learn how to develop a simple API for your application
+   :description: Learn how to develop a simple CLI for your App.
    :col_css: col-md-6
    :button_link: cli.html
    :height: 150

 .. displayitem::
-   :header: Develop a RESTful API
+   :header: Develop a RESTful API.
-   :description: Learn how to develop an API for your application.
+   :description: Learn how to develop an API for your App.
    :col_css: col-md-6
    :button_link: ../build_rest_api/index.html
    :height: 150